storj-archived/core/doc/protocol-spec.md

 }
 ```

-If the `PING` message triggered by the `PROBE` fails, the the recipient of the
+If the `PING` message triggered by the `PROBE` fails, then the recipient of the
 `PROBE` RPC must respond with an error indicating to the sender that she is not
 addressable.